An unlikely and provocative journey from vegan to hunter.

 A meditation on the ethics and ecology of food.

 As a boy, Tovar Cerulli spent his summers fishing for trout and hunting bullfrogs.
 While still in high school, he began to experiment with vegetarianism.
-By the age of twenty he was a vegan.
-A decade later, in the face of declining health, he returned to omnivory and within a few years found himself heading into the woods, rifle in hand.
+At twenty, moved by the compassionate words of Buddhist teacher Thich Nhat Hanh and concerned about the ecological impacts of meat, he became a vegetarian.
+Soon he went vegan.

 In this deeply personal narrative, Cerulli explores our nutritional connections with the larger-than-human world.
 From a fateful encounter with a brook trout to a rekindled relationship with the only hunter in his family, he traces the evolution of his dietary philosophy.
-Contemplating vegetable gardens, farm fields, and deer woods with intellectual and emotional candor, he stalks both food and meaning.
+Contemplating vegetable gardens, farm fields, and deer woods with intellectual and emotional candor, he explores our most elemental relationship with nature: food.

 Cerulli’s tale brings nuance to conversations often dominated by black-and-white thinking.
 He sets contemporary debates in context by looking back over centuries of history, delving into our changing natural and cultural landscapes, and examining the shifting meanings of vegetarianism and hunting.
 In place of moral certainties, he offers questions.